Filter blogs by:

 And it is worth stepping through them in turn.

-In recent years, the favoured vehicle of choice to achieve multiscreen services has been the TV service delivery platform (SDP).
+In recent years, the vehicle of choice for achieving multiscreen services has been the TV service delivery platform (SDP).
 These typically are premises-based systems that define and manage Pay-TV services and subscribers, create and oversee the TV user experience, oversee devices, and associate video content with services.

 They are certainly fully featured.
-The current generation of SDPs can deliver the multiscreen experience to traditional TV set-top boxes over managed networks, unmanaged devices that take delivery via OTT, and also to mobile devices.
-They are also capable of packaging content and tracking its usage, and interoperating with external content protection, video processing and storage, advanced advertising, search and discovery, and content management systems.
+The current generation of SDPs can deliver the multiscreen experience to traditional TV set-top boxes over managed networks, unmanaged devices that take delivery via OTT, and mobile devices.
+They are also capable of packaging content and tracking its usage and interoperating with external content protection, video processing and storage, advanced advertising, search and discovery, and content management systems.

-To date, some Tier-1 SDP solutions have been promoted as single integrated solutions, but in fact, this is stretching matters somewhat.
-What they are in fact are integrations of previously disparate platforms that have already taken years to integrate and are even now not yet in commercial service.
-What's more, even now some major components of these systems, such as security, remain under third-party control.
+To date, some Tier-1 SDP solutions have been promoted as single integrated solutions, but this is stretching matters somewhat.
+They are, in fact, integrations of previously disparate platforms that have already taken years to integrate and are not yet in commercial service.
+What's more, even now, some major components of these systems, such as security, remain under third-party control.

 Hosted and Hybrid Approaches